 I referred to several blogs and videos about how to obtain a J1 visa waiver which was very time-consuming.
 The whole J1 visa waiver NORI procedure is tedious and a lot of people don’t know how the process is.
+To reduce the complexity, I have divided the whole process into 3 stages, I will refer to them as NORI stages:

 Before I begin I would like to clarify that these J1 visa waiver steps might change in the future or slightly differ for you based on your location within the United States.
+I applied it from the Consulate Journal of India, San Francisco, California as I live in Riverside, CA. However, the overall J1 visa waiver application process should not vary much.

-What is a J1 visa waiver?
+What is a J1 waiver?

 A J1 visa is a non-immigrant visa granted to individuals who want to participate in the exchange visitors program in the United States.

 Some individuals will be subject to a 2-year home country physical presence requirement under which the applicant has to go back to their home country and serve for a minimum of 2 years.
-To waive off this J1 visa two-year rule, you need to obtain a J1 visa waiver.
+To waive off this J1 visa two-year rule, you need to obtain a J1 waiver.

-Check the bottom of your J1 visa; it should indicate "Bearer is subject to section 212(e), Two-year home residency rule does apply".
+J1 Visa Stamp: Check the bottom of your J1 visa; it should indicate "Bearer is subject to section 212(e), Two-year home residency rule does apply".

-If you do not find this information on your J1 visa, please review your DS 2019 form.
-In my case, the information was not on my DS 2019; it was included on my visa.
+DS-2019: If you do not find this information on your J1 visa stamp, please review your DS-2019 form.
+In my case, the information was not on my DS 2019; it was included on my J1 visa stamp.
+Refer to the DS 2019 screenshot; you may notice a checkmark on option 2, which states 'Subject to two-year residence requirement'.

-I suggest you complete the first 2 stages when you have completed 3 years on your J1 visa and apply for stage 3 once you receive the full 5 years of extension on your J1 visa.
+I recommend completing the first two stages of the J1 visa waiver process after you have spent three years on your J1 visa.
+Apply for the third and final stage once you receive the full 5-year extension on your J1 visa.

 Related: How to apply for J2 EAD?